Imagine with me for a moment the feeling you have when you walk into your favorite coffee shop…

 Likely whatever you had at launch has remained because it’s hard to write about yourself, and it’s hard to view your own work objectively.

-If you’re looking for a definitive guide to giving your current About page a conversion- and brand-building boost, grab a copy of my free About page guide.
+If you’re looking for a definitive guide to giving your current About page a conversion- and brand-building boost from a professional copywriter, grab a copy of my free About page guide.
 I’ll walk you through the custom PASTS framework I use when writing for my own clients, and give you a page builder template to brainstorm your own copy.